 During the ’90’s I must have seen them 60 times, I even went over to Japan with them in 1993.
 There was something really natural about them, no bullshit.
-We did the ‘We hate The Fuckin’ NME’ single after a sad old journo (Johnny Cigarettes) walked out of their gig in Archway after insisting that he should get in for free as he was from the NME and then reviewing Thee Headcoatees by saying their was no girls in the band (he left before they came onstage!!).
+We did the ‘We hate The Fuckin’ NME’ single after a sad old journo (Johnny Cigarettes) walked out of their gig in Archway after insisting that he should get in for free as he was from the NME and then reviewing Thee Headcoatees by saying there were no girls in the band (he left before they came onstage!!).

 Lots more releases followed including the great ‘In Tweed We Trust’ album.
 Thee Headcoats carried on touring and releasing records in every corner of the world until mid 2000 when they called it a day with a final show at London’s Dirty Water Club.
 Billy immediately formed a new band The Buff Medways and promptly became a press darling…they split a few years back and he’s now releasing music at CTMF

 In 2008 they got together after a MBE’s show for three songs, totally unrehearsed, shambolic and brilliant!